Meningitis

 The pathogens usually start by settling in other areas of the body, then progress to the meninges in several ways.
 For example, bacteria often colonize the mucous membranes of the nasopharynx, penetrate blood vessels and reach the meninges via the bloodstream.

-In the case of inflammation in the vicinity of the meninges, such as in the middle ear or sinuses, the condition can directly spread to the cerebrospinal fluid (liquor) and the meninges.
-Liquor is the medical term for the fluid that surrounds the brain and spinal cord.
+In the case of inflammation in the vicinity of the meninges, such as in the middle ear or sinuses, the condition can spread directly to the cerebrospinal fluid (liquor) and the meninges.
+Cerebrospinal fluid is the medical term for the fluid that surrounds the brain and spinal cord.
 Viruses can also travel along the nerves to the meninges.

 Some viruses, such as the TBE virus or the West Nile virus, are contracted from mosquitoes or ticks.
-The viruses enter the bloodstream via a tick or mosquito bite, from where they can get into the meninges.
+The viruses can enter the bloodstream via a tick or mosquito bite and, from there, also travel to the meninges.

 When is there a high risk of meningitis?